maany/webui-tutorial/pages/developer-onboarding/91-resources.md

 The tutorial example components demonstrate the `list-subscriptions` feature that returns individual subscription records, while the production components use a different feature that returns aggregated subscription rule state counts.
 Both are valid examples of the Clean Architecture pattern described in this tutorial.

----
-**Questions?** Ask the team or check existing implementations in:
+**Questions?** Shoot a message on Mattermost or check existing implementations code for examples!
-- `src/lib/core/use-case/list-rules-usecase.ts`
-- `src/lib/infrastructure/gateway/rule-gateway/`
-- `test/gateway/rule/`